File the 2014 return for calendar year 2014, and fiscal years that begin in 2014 and end in 2015. For a fiscal or

 Enter the association's EIN.
 If the association does not have an EIN, it must apply for one.
 An EIN may be applied

-Online—Visit IRS.gov and click on the EIN link.
+Online—Click on the Employer ID Numbers link at www.irs.gov/businesses.
 The EIN is issued immediately once the application information is validated.

 By mailing or faxing Form SS-4, Application for Employer Identification Number.